RelationalAI CLI

 string flag.

-Here is an example that uses my-model
+Here’s an example that uses my_model

 as a prefix: